lorenzop14/Data-Visualization-and-Text-mining/README.md

             BioBERT fine-tuning: Token alignment and model configuration for token classification, Training using a data collator and monitoring metrics (precision, recall, F1-score), evaluation with metrics, confusion matrix, and qualitative analysis of predictions.

+For all the three main parts of the project interactive dashborads that show the main results are implemented.